 One Dot is in our bedroom, where it primarily serves as an alarm clock, to provide news and weather, and to manage the bedroom lights.
 A second Dot is in the foyer where its primary purpose is to control lighting in that area.
 The third Dot sits in the guest bedroom, available as an alarm clock; and as a music, news and information source for guests.
 The Tap normally sits in its cradle on my work desk, but often finds itself outside as my music source while doing yard work or enjoying my morning coffee.

 Amazon Tap, Echo, and Dot [first generation]

 An Investment Opportunity?

-The arrival and growth of this third platform might also provide investment opportunities not only in companies like Amazon, but also in those building devices to work with Alexa enabled devices – the TP-Link Smart Plugs I use as one example – or rushing to enable their products to work with Alexa; Ford’s recent announcement of the integration of Alexa in its navigation system is a great example.
+The arrival and growth of this third platform might also provide investment opportunities not only in companies like Amazon, but also in those building devices to work with Alexa enabled devices – the TP-Link Smart Plugs and Philips Hue LED Smart Bulbs are good examples – are rushing to enable their products to work with Alexa; Ford’s recent announcement of the integration of Alexa in its navigation system is a great example.
 If you like to invest in individual stocks, it might be worth your time to consider and research.